topspin/topspin-wordpress/readme.txt

 7. Front-End -> View of the Topspin Checkout Flow overlay

 == Changelog ==

+= 3.1.2 =
+* Fixed the PHP fatal error calling an undefined method: Topspin_Store::setError() when adding/editing a store
+* Updated the version parsing string in the plugin upgrade functions (bug for PHP versions lower than 5.2)
+* Added the ability to force re-run of all upgrade scripts (for users who are experiencing problems when upgrading their plugins)

 = 3.1.1 =
 * Fixed the plugin upgrading check function